dyc3/senior-design/weekly-reports.typ

 - Minor update to @Figure::balancer-internals-class
 - Added new figure to describe internals of MonolithSelection trait: @Figure::monolith-selection-internals-class
 - Ensured all members could run multiple monoliths and load balancers on their systems for manual testing
-- Updated @Figure::monolith-discoverers with new implementation for docker
+- Updated @Figure::service-discoverers with new implementation for docker
 - Added information to explain Grafana and D3.js

 *Tasks for next week*